bohdon/maya-pymetanode/README.md

 ## Design Goals

 - Simple
-  - a very concise and straightforward api
+  - A very concise and straightforward api.
-  - no need for custom plugin nodes to store your custom data
+  - No need for custom plugin nodes to store your custom data.
 - Fast
-  - uses Maya api for all critical operations
+  - Uses Maya api for all critical operations.

 ## Features

-- Store data for multiple meta classes on a single node.
 - Store basic python object types (any type supported by pythons `eval`).
 - Store references to other nodes inside metadata.
+- Store data for multiple meta classes on a single node.
 - Find any node with metadata.
 - Find nodes with metadata for a specific metaclass.